Stonelinks/stonelinks.github.io/contents/bret.md

 external-links: true
 ---

 Hey Bret!
-So here is how I'd go about integrating a laser altimeter on to the 3DR Pixhawk.
+Here is how I'd go about integrating a laser altimeter on to the 3DR Pixhawk.
 This took me a couple hours.
 While not exhaustive, this is more of a general technical overview to what my approach would be.
-Also while this page is public on the internet, I've only shared the link with you.

 ##Step 0: Source a sensor